512-467-2727

 Diabetes has no cure, hence prevention is best if you are at high risk.
 Focus on your health: be more active, do regular aerobic and strength training, or lose weight.
 Maintain a healthy diet by adding fiber (beans, nuts, seeds) to improve blood sugar control.
 Use smaller portions and smaller plates to lose weight.

 If you have diabetes, there are many medications to treat it, both oral and injected.
-Monitoring and controlling your blood sugar levels daily allow you to live a healthy, active life.
+Monitoring and controlling your blood sugar levels daily allows you to live a healthy, active life.

 Medications